trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+Fix: Inconsistent page size/orientation transition (r862)
+ * Size and orientation transition is inconsistent between the editor and export for mixed orientation output.
+Editor and export page orientation corrected to behave the same.
+Here are some notes to describe how to use the different metas:
+ - Use the page context menu to set size and/or orientation to ensure proper meta command syntax.
+ - GLOBAL (e.g 0 !LPUB PAGE ORIENTATION GLOBAL PORTRAIT) meta keyword should only be used at the header of the top level model file - if you are manually adding meta commands in the LDraw editor.
+ - LOCAL (e.g 0 !LPUB PAGE ORIENTATION GLOBAL PORTRAIT) meta keyword will scope the meta command to only the current step - if you are manually adding meta commands in the LDraw editor..
+ - When the LOCAL keyword is absent (e.g. 0 !LPUB PAGE ORIENTATION PORTRAIT), the meta command takes on the same behaviour as if the GLOBAL keyword is used - i.e. the meta command takes on a global scope from the point where it is used - unless it is superseded by a new meta command.
+ - When manually setting size and/or orientation on a child submodel (i.e. using the LDraw editor), place your command in the child submodel instead of placing it in the parent model.
+For MULTI_STEP(s), place the size orientation at the bottom of the MULTI_STEP - just before 0 !LPUB MULTI_STEP END.
-Fix: Empty output after export to pdf or images (r861/r862)
+Fix: Empty output after export to pdf or images (r861)
- * The page size was not captured during export (pdf or images) unless an explicit definition of the page size meta is present in the model file.
+ * The page size was not captured during export (pdf or images) unless an explicit definition of the page size meta command is present in the model file (e.g. 0 !LPUB PAGE SIZE GLOBAL 8.5000 11.0000 Letter).
 This behaviour is now corrected.
-Fix: When page number is not displayed submodel instance count is also not displayed (r860)
+Fix: When page number is not displayed, the submodel instance count is also not displayed (r860)
- * Instance count is by default placed relative to page number so by default, if page number is not displayed then instance count is also not displayed.
-This behaviour is now changed to automatically set the instance count relative to to page if the page number is not displayed.
+ * Instance count is by default placed relative to page number so, by default, if page number is not displayed then instance count is also not displayed.
+This behaviour is now changed to automatically set the instance count relative to the page if the page number is not displayed.
+As a result, the instance count will display regardless of the display status of the page number.

 LPub3D 2.0.16.858.2